 - Realizing that the enthusiasm among the students was heightening, other artifacts were collected for exploration.
 Some of the items collected were calendars, paintings, post cards, black magazines, newspaper articles and pamphlets.
 All of the like items were stored together for easy retrieval.
 Mrs. Sanders continued to collect all sorts of artifacts in an effort to give her students a different perspective of themselves.
 The collecting really turned into an obsession.

-- Black Footprints: Blacks-Past and Present materialized and became a massive, organized and presentable collection which Mrs. Sanders displayed on a large scale in the Tri-County area of South Carolina.
+- Black Footprints: Blacks-Past and Present materialized and became a massive, organized and presentable collection which Mrs. Sanders displayed on a large scale in the Low Country of South Carolina.

 - B. R. I. G. H. T. (Blacks Righting Injustices and Gaining High Triumphs) Historical Organization, Inc. a 501(c) 3 Non-Profit, Tax Exempt Organization was founded to support the Black Footprints Collection.

 - The first Board of Directors was selected.
-The positions are: Executive Director, President, Corresponding Secretary, Recording Secretary, Treasurer, Historian and General Manager.
+The positions are: Executive Director, President, Recording Secretary, Treasurer, Historian and General Manager.

 - An office was set up; a logo showing two black footprints was researched and adopted.
 The logo appears on all business cards, stationery and collection items.